TU Athletics Points of Pride

-Tulsa's men's basketball team has made 21 postseason tournament appearances since the 1980-81 season, including 13 times in the NCAA Tournament, seven times in the NIT and in the inaugural College Basketball Invitational (CBI) in 2008.
+Tulsa's men's basketball team has made 23 postseason tournament appearances since the 1980-81 season, including 14 times in the NCAA Tournament, seven times in the NIT and twice in the College Basketball Invitational (CBI), winning the title in 2008.
 Tulsa has advanced to the NCAA Tournament "Sweet Sixteen" three times, and "Elite Eight" once.
 The Hurricane won NIT titles in 1981 and 2001, and captured the championship in the 2008 CBI.

 TU men's golf coach Bill Brogden is a member of the Golf Coaches Association of America Hall of Fame.

 The University of Tulsa can take much of the credit for developing the passing game in collegiate football in the 1960's.
 Tulsa led the nation in passing in 1962, 1963, 1964, 1965 and 1966.
 Quarterbacks Jerry Rhome (1964) and Billy Guy Anderson (1965), and receiver Howard Twilley (1964-65) set most of the NCAA passing and receiving records, some of which still stand today.

 TU football players who had tremendous NFL careers include: David Alexander, Steve August, Don Blackmon, Dennis Byrd, Steve Largent, Ralph McGill, Jerry Ostroski, Drew Pearson, Ray Rhodes, Bob St. Clair, Howard Twilley and Gus Frerotte.